daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

     git commit -m "inital commit"
     ```

-    After commiting your code you will push it to a remote repository of your choice.
+    After committing your code you will push it to a remote repository of your choice.

     ```bash
     git remote add origin https://github.com/YOUR-GITHUB-USERNAME/YOUR-DIRECTORY-NAME.git